Treat your taste buds and indulge your sense of fun and adventure in the Northern Territory’s tropical capital city.

-Darwin is world famous for its fabulous food, colourful outdoor markets and a diverse range of adventure activities.
-From the sparkling harbour and WWII history to the city’s Asian-influenced food and tropical outdoor lifestyle, Darwin is an adventurers' paradise.
-Be sure to visit the vibrant Darwin city, as this will likely be the hub for your Top End activities.
+From the sparkling harbour and WWII history to the city’s Asian-influenced food and tropical outdoor lifestyle, Darwin is an adventurer’s paradise.

 Local markets are a big part of Darwin’s personality.

-At the famous Mindil Beach Sunset Markets, sample international cuisine from some 60 food stalls, including Indonesian, Malaysian, Sri Lankan, Turkish, Greek, Cambodian, and Japanese just to name a few.
+At the famous Mindil Beach Sunset Markets, sample international cuisine from over 60 food stalls, including Indonesian, Malaysian, Sri Lankan, Turkish, Greek, Cambodian, and Japanese just to name a few.

-Known as the laksa capital of Australia, you’ll find a myriad of food stalls serving up the spicy noodle soup, but if you’re looking for an Australian dish, look no further than the local barramundi fish or a crocodile dish.
+Known as the laksa capital of Australia, you’ll find plenty of food stalls serving up the spicy noodle soup.
+If you’re looking for Australian fare, look no further than the local barramundi fish or even a crocodile dish.

-For budget travellers, you can simply walk the markets or bring your own picnic dinner to eat on the beach as you watch the sun setting into the ocean.
+Enjoy dinner on the beach as you watch the sun setting into the ocean.
 Darwin is famous for its spectacular orange sunsets over the Arafura Sea.

-After dinner, find the perfect gift among the art and craft stalls, then relax with a local ice-cream or mango smoothie as fire twirlers, musicians and street performers entertain the crowds.
+After dinner, browse the art and craft stalls, then relax with a local ice-cream or mango smoothie as fire twirlers, musicians and street performers entertain the crowds.

 Sense of adventure